Spinning into Butter

 Spinning into Butter is a play by the American playwright Rebecca Gilman.
-It was premiered at the Goodman Theatre in Chicago in 1999 and was later produced at the Lincoln Center and the Royal Court Theatre Upstairs.
-It was named one of the best plays of 1999 by Time and eventually became the third-most-produced play of the 2000-01 season in America.
+It premiered at the Goodman Theatre in Chicago in 1999 and later produced at the Lincoln Center and the Royal Court Theatre Upstairs.
+It was named one of the best plays of 1999 by Time and eventually became the third-most-produced play of the 2000-01 season in the United States.